pauby/raedrizk-workshops/exercises/ansible_windows/8-chocolatey/README.md

 >
 > Read more on Chocolatey configuration [here](https://chocolatey.org/docs/chocolatey-configuration).

-We will cgange the values of two configuration options: `cacheLocation` and `commandExecutionTimeoutSeconds`.
+We will change the values of two configuration options: `cacheLocation` and `commandExecutionTimeoutSeconds`.
 In the output of the previous step we saw that the `cacheLocation` was unset or did not have a value configured - the default setting, and that the value for `commandExecutionTimeoutSeconds` was set to the default value of 2700.
-We will modify those configuarion options to:
+We will modify those configuration options to:

 - set `cacheLocation` to `C:\ChocoCache`.
 - set `commandExecutionTimeoutSeconds` to 1 hour or `3600` seconds.